victoria-maple/resources/rules.md

       Christmas event, etc.) count as part of Victoria Island for the purpose of this rule.
 2. You may not receive any items/mesos from PCs that are not vicloc.
-This includes (viz. all of the items in the following list are disallowed):
+This includes (that is, all of the items in the following list are disallowed):
     - Selling items to non-vicloc PCs.
     - Buying items from non-vicloc PCs.
     - Trading items and/or mesos with non-vicloc PCs.